-Appetite for industrial stock across Africa remained strong, with investors attracted to the sector's strong income profile and positive market fundamentals such as rising urbanization levels, e-commerce, intra-regional trade, and growth across various sectors, including manufacturing and retail, all of which is driving demand for urban logistics facilities.
+Demand for quality industrial facilities across Africa remains strong, with investors attracted to the sector's strong income profile and positive market fundamentals such as rising urbanization levels, which is driving demand for urban logistics facilities.
+In 2022, the prime industrial rentals stabilized at about KShs 70 per sq.ft., a slight increment from the prior year mainly attributable to the easing of Covid-19 restrictions and recovery of the sector.